 2. Fixed the Level-Color keese tile bug for the new enemy tiles.

-3. Updated the credits in Zelda to include information about the Windows port (under the Etc menu, choose Credits to view them).
+3. Updated the credits in ZQuest Player to include information about the Windows port (under the Etc menu, choose Credits to view them).

-4. Fixed the screenshot function in ZC and ZQuest (I hope).
+4. Fixed the screenshot function in the Player and Creator (I hope).
 Let me know if it doesn’t work.
 I already know that screenshots taken of the game select screen are still messed up.
 I hope to fix that by the next beta.